0prrr/EDWM/README.md

 For a complete key combination, refer to `config.def.h`, feel free to modify.

 # TODO
-- [ ] Restack the windows picked up from deep view mode so the cycle through functionality can do things right;
+- [x] Restack the windows picked up from deep view mode so the cycle through functionality can do things right;
+- [ ] Display two windows half half on a screen;

 # Bugs